xcnt/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist**

 - [ ] Acceptance criteria including constraints are present in the ticket or linked
-- [ ] Possible communication or clarifications have been added to the comments section in the ticket
+- [ ] There is no communication or clarifications that has not been added to the ticket
 - [ ] Unit test cases are added or updated
 - [ ] Component test cases are added or updated
 - [ ] Link to Pull Request is added to the ticket (Add Tickets to title)